 East Asian Languages and Cultures supports our students' interest in studying East Asia.
 Students interested in research may consider independent study or pursuing the honors program as part of their major.
 They may also choose to seek for funding sources outside of the department and ask EALC faculty members to serve as their adviser for their research projects.
 We have listed some resources that we recommend:

 - Heidi Zhou Fund for East Asian Languages and Cultures: Thanks to the generosity of Stanford alumna Heidi Zhou, the Heidi Zhou Fund (HZF) for East Asian Languages and Cultures has recently been established to support Chinese language studies in the Department.
-The Department has decided to use it to provide summer Chinese language scholarships (up to $12,000 per student) to East Asian majors and minors in Chinese studies for summer 2018.
-If you want to utilize this fund to enhance yoru language skills, please email a simple application with your plan, budget, two references, and an unofficial transcript.
-Note: your references will be contacted, but you don't need to ask them for a letter of recommendation.
+The Department has decided to use it to provide summer Chinese language scholarships (up to $12,000 per student) to undergraduates considering to declare East Asian major, or minor, in Chinese studies.
+If you want to utilize this fund to enhance your language skills, please email a simple application with your plan, budget, two references, and an unofficial transcript.
+Note: your references will be contacted, but you do not need to ask them for a letter of recommendation.
 Your plans and budget do not need to be longer than two pages.

-Please semd yoru HZF proposal to Ai Tran (email@example.com) at the Department office before April 15, 2018.
+Please send your HZF proposal to Ai Tran (email@example.com) at the Department office before April 15, 2018.
 Scholarships will be given on the basis of first come, first serve until funding is depleted.
-If you want to find out more infomration about this fund, please contact Ai Tran or Professor Chaofen Sun (firstname.lastname@example.org).
+If you want to find out more information about this fund, please contact Ai Tran or Professor Chaofen Sun (firstname.lastname@example.org).